romarroca/migrate-ASA-to-FDM/README.md

 Instructions
 - I should probably create a video on how I used it

-- To now messed up your python use env
+- To not messed up your python use env
 - ![image](https://github.com/romarroca/migrate-ASA-to-FDM/assets/87074019/f8b210ec-b73f-4f5c-afa7-31a349e2c720)

 - supply the objects.txt or whatever the filename of the txt file containing objects that you want to process and this script will parse and convert all the network and ports objects.